Tarin Bradford: Playing career

 A Burdekin Roosters junior, Bradford joined the North Queensland Cowboys in 2001.

-In Round 4 of the 2001 NRL season, he made his NRL debut in the Cowboys' 18–32 loss to the Penrith Panthers.
+In round 4 of the 2001 NRL season, he made his first grade debut in North Queensland's 18–32 loss to the Penrith Panthers.
 He played just one more game in 2001 and three in 2002, scoring two tries.
 In May 2002, Bradford was granted a release from the club, citing personal problems.
 He later returned to play for the Burdekin Roosters A-Grade side.